JohnPhamous/Hoike/README.md

 * Hash function to map sound to red, blue, green, and brightness values
 * USART between the atmega 1284 and Arduino Uno
 * Used the LCD screen to act as a menu and provide user information
+* Using EEPROM to store the position of learning mode.
+THis way the user doesn't have to skip forward to go back to where they left off.

 ### Incomplete Complexities:
 * Addressing individual LEDs on the LED strip